qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

    Dialog for searching WMS servers after some keywords |nix|

-As you can see it is possible to enter a search-string in the text field and hit the :guilabel:`Search` button.
-After a short while the search result will be populated into the tab below the text field.
+As you can see it is possible to enter a search-string in the text field and hit the **[Search]** button.
+After a short while the search result will be populated into the list below the text field.
 Browse the result list and inspect your search results within the table.
-To visualize the results, select a table entry, press the :guilabel:`Add selected row to WMS-list` button and change back to the tab :guilabel:`Server`.
+To visualize the results, select a table entry, press the **[Add selected row to WMS-list]** button and change back to the tab :guilabel:`Layers`.
 QGIS automatically has updated your server list and the selected search result is already enabled in the list of saved WMS-servers in the :guilabel:`Layers` tab.
 You only need to request the list of layers by clicking the **[Connect]** button.
 This option is quite handy when you want to search maps by specific keywords.

 Basically this option is a frontend to the API of http://geopole.org.

 .. _`tilesets`: